 Our outing of Saturday 7 December 2019 takes us to Limassol to walk along the Agios Tychonas Seafront Walkway.
 This is a stroll with a strong cultural aspect.
 The walk starts at 11:00 am.
 Koula is leading this walk, which will go ahead even in light rain; if you need to, call 99437160.
-The walk is circular, with a linear section in the middle, will take up 2 ½ to 3 hours, is basically on flat ground, except for the climb to the Acropolis of Amathus and is classified as easy to medium difficulty (1 ½).
+The walk is circular, will take up 2 ½ to 3 hours, is basically on flat ground, except for the climb to the Acropolis of Amathus and is classified as easy to medium difficulty (1 ½).
 The distance to cover is estimated around 8 km.

-The walk will be followed by a taverna lunch.
-The meal will consist of an assortment of fish and seafood, same for all.
-Expect cost at under 20 euro, incl. one drink.
+The walk will be followed by a taverna lunch, right on the beach, at Kyrenia Nautical Club, located about 150 metres from our starting point.
+The meal will consist of a rich assortment of fish and seafood, same for all.
+Expect cost at around 20 euro.
 To facilitate lunch arrangements, for your better service, you are required to pre-register, if you are joining us for lunch.
 To do so, please sms the walk leader or e-mail Xenophon by end Thursday.
 No need to register if you are not dining.

 You have the choice of meeting the group at the walk start, or meet at the designated meeting point in Nicosia.
 In either case, you need to carry copy of this set of instructions.
 Meeting in Nicosia offers two important advantages: we drive in full cars, leaving some cars behind; thus, we save in fuel and enjoy the trip in good company.
 The meeting point in Nicosia is the Handicrafts Centre (Kentro Heirotechnias) on Leoforos Athalassas (Athalassa Avenue), which offers ample parking space.
 The car trip starts at 9:45 am.
 Please ensure you observe start times, for the benefit of the group.